Reviving the Art of Cherokee Beadwork

 - To my daughter, Karen, an outstanding Cherokee gourd carver and finger weaver, for making my tear dress, her dad's ribbon shirt, her own wedding gown, and for letting me bead her cuffs and train.

-- To my husband, Dave, for taking the beautiful photographs you see on this website, maintaining this site, and for making me believe that I could do this thing.
+- To my husband, Dave, for taking the beautiful photographs you see on this website, maintaining this site, and for making me believe I could do this thing.

 Wado, Martha Berry